salmelo/foundryvtt-wicked-ones/README.md

 - Actions and Resistance Rolls are rolled by clicking the appropriate Action Attribute, opening a Roll Popup with further options
 - Practice XP can be counted by clicking the first empty checkbox of each skill, filling it up until full.
 #### Clocks
 - To add a clock, go to the Actors tab and create a new actor of type "🕛 Clock".
 You can drag it onto the scene to create a clock token displaying progress synced with the sidebar clock (great to have progress always visible on scenes).
-You can edit the token as usual to change the size as well.
+You can edit the token as usual to change the segment count as well.
 #### GM Rolls
 - GM Rolls are done using the dice icon on the left side of the screen, last icon in the toolbar.
 Clicking pops up a Roll Prompt containing every type of role described in the book.
 Players may roll less commonly needed rolls like Creature Rolls, Trap Rolls or Loot Rolls here.
 #### Translation